-Vanessa has fifteen years of marketing and communications experience and enjoys organizing book events in and around Providence, RI.
-Originally from Oklahoma, she is a citizen of the Cherokee Nation tribe.
-She loves connecting with readers for her Instagram Live show with crime fiction authors!
+Originally from Oklahoma, Vanessa is a citizen of the Cherokee Nation.
+She has fifteen years of marketing and communications experience and enjoys organizing book events in and around Providence, RI where she lives now.
+She loves connecting with readers and hosts an Instagram Live show with crime fiction authors!

 BLOOD SISTERS